mszegedy/plea/story/ch-7.md

 This did not ring a bell for Artemis, and she let Vasilisa know with a polite stare of incomprehension.

 "Yaminya is the hero of the Nenets epics," supplied Vasilisa.
 "She was some great shaman or something.
-I dunno if she's, like, the actual author of the packet or just someone's pen name or what, but if anyone has someone written by the historical Yaminya, it's _gotta_ be the Ryzhayas."
+I dunno if she's, like, the actual author of the packet or just someone's pen name or what, but if anyone has something written by the historical Yaminya, it's _gotta_ be the Ryzhayas."

 Tosha chose this moment to join Artemis at the table.
 "Everything is done," they said.
 "Just gotta wait until it reduces.
 Maybe add starch."